TonyTwoStep/Lynda-Decryptor/README.md

 The original tool was made by h4ck-rOOt this slight rework adds an interactive Python wrapper and automation.

 ## Usage
-- Clone or download the repository and run lynda_downloader.py
+- Clone or download the repository and run lynda_decryptor.py from a command prompt
 - Input the pathes to your course directory and db.sqlite (can be found from the options menu of the Lynda desktop app)
 - Select "A" to decrypt all downloaded courses, this also removes the encrypted files once done.